PradoJuanPablo/networking/README.md

 -3rd Subnet Broadcast ID: 192.168.1.191

 Lastly, lets from the range of avaliable Host IDs.
 Which are the IPs that will be given to the host devices.
 These IPs are between the network ID and broadcast ID.
+- One Router and Swicth
+- 3 departments (Admin/It, Finance/HR, Customer Service/Reception)
+- Host devices and Wireless Access Points
 -1st Subnet Host Range: 192.168.1.1 - 192.168.1.62

 -2nd Subnet Host Range: 192.168.1.65 - 192.168.1.126